yuyttenhove/meshless_voro/README.md

 - `rayon` (enabled by default) – Enable parallel construction of the Voronoi grid.

-- `rug` – Use the `rug` crate as the arbitrary precision integer arithmethic backend.
+- `rug` – Use the `rug` crate as the arbitrary precision integer arithmethic backend instead of the default `big_int`.
+  This can increase performance significantly for highly degenerate seed configurations where lots of arbitrary precision arithmetic is needed.

+  *Disclaimer:* this changes the license to the more restrictive LGPL-3.0+ license..

 - `hdf5` – Allow saving Voronoi grids to HDF5 format.